GovReady/govready-q/Schema.md

 This type asks the user for an email address.
 It is the same as the `text` question type, except that the value entered must be a valid email address. `placeholder` and `help` can be specified.

+#### `url`

+This type asks the user for a web address (a URL).
+It is the same as the `text` question type, except that the value entered must be a valid web address. `placeholder` and `help` can be specified.
+The web address is not checked for existence --- only the form (syntax) of the address is checked.

 #### `longtext`

 This type asks the user for free-form text using a large text input area that allows for multiple lines of text.
 The text cannot be empty.